Sija/kAway/readme.txt

 	will be produced, or you can set the Ignore Input Library property to Yes on the General propert page of the Linker folder in the project's Property Pages dialog box.

+kAway2.h
+    This is the main header file.
+    Copy of this file should be on svn://konnekt.info/konnekt/ as well.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: